-Note: the pit toilet will be closed for the 2020 season due to COVID-19.
-We have have plans to replace it with a wash house with flushing toilets for 2021.
+Note: the pit toilet will be closed for the 2021 season due to COVID-19.

 When will the first Burrow be ready for guests to stay in?

-We are working hard to complete our first burrow as soon as we can.
-We hope to have it open in the 2021 season.
+We are working hard to complete our first burrow as soon as possible.
+We plan to have it open in the 2021 season.

 How big will the Burrow be?

-Our first burrow has been designed to accommodate full-sized human adults and to be comfortable for up to 2 adults and 2 children.
+Our first burrow has been designed to accommodate full-sized human adults and to be comfortable for up to 2 adults and 2 children, but scaled so that you, as a visiting Hobbit, feel right at home.
 It has over 650 sq feet of floor-space.